 c) enhanced taste

 Explanation: Colostrum of different cows has different nutritional composition.
-Blending them provides the advantage of wider range of antibodies to calf.
+Blending them provides the advantage of a wider range of antibodies to calf.

 9. Which vitamin helps to stop bleeding by clotting the blood?